-What’s your image of a good leader?
+In anticipation our EHS Leadership Week events next week, ask yourself: What’s your image of a good leader?
 Someone charming whom people want to follow?
 Someone who has a cool head in a crisis?
 Someone with a great idea?
-What about you?
-If being a good leader isn’t something that comes naturally to you, is there anything you can do about that?
+What about your health and safety leadership aspirations?
+If being a good leader isn’t something that […]

 At Safety 2019, the annual conference of the American Society of Safety Professionals, taking place June 9–12 at the Ernest N. Morial Convention Center in New Orleans, Kristen Bell of the Krause Bell Group delivered a session titled “BBS, HOP, Leadership, & Culture: How Safety Improvement Really Works.”